 Studio Set Up – Part 1 discusses the primary problem of finding a space suitable for bead making.
 In Part 2 of the Studio Set Up blogs, I assume that you have a space and you’re now pondering how best to get the room ready to install a torch.
 You might be questioning if having a lot of light is important or not when it comes to setting up a torch.
 Or you might be wondering what kind of torch to get, if so, then Part 2 will attempt to answer the question of what torch is right for you and give you some advice on lighting solutions for when you get that torch.

 Depending on your eyesight and how you like to work you may want to work in a room that is lit by natural light.
+My torch is positioned in front of the pillar flanked by two windows.
 I like my studio light and bright after making the mistake with my first studio of working in a dark room with badly positioned lighting.
-My current studio has a bit of a lighting problem.
-It has way too much natural light in summer.
-When the sun is in my eyes I can’t torch, sometimes the light is so bright I can’t even see my flame and I have to work around those times (early morning).
+My current studio has too much natural light in the mornings.
+When the sun is in my eyes I can’t torch, sometimes the light is so bright I can’t even see my flame and I have to work around those times.
 When you choose your space, grab a chair and position it about where you think your torch might be.
 Then spend a few minutes or so at different points of the day sitting in it to understand how the light moves in that space.
 Some things to consider are:

 - Do I need to invest in blinds, UV laminate or lamps to get the right amount of light where I will be working?